python/mypy/mypyc/doc/getting_started.rst

    and run tests again, now in compiled mode.
 Almost always, nothing will break here, if your type annotation coverage is good enough.
 This can happen locally or as part of a Continuous Integration (CI) job.
-If you have good CI, usually compiling locally is unncessary.
+If you have good CI, compiling locally may be mostly unncessary.

-4. Periodically release or deploy a compiled version, optionally along with a fallback interpreted version for platforms that mypyc doesn't support yet.
+4. Always release or deploy a compiled version, optionally along with a fallback interpreted version for platforms that mypyc doesn't support yet.

 This way of using mypyc has minimal impact on your productivity and requires minimal adjustments to a regular Python workflow.
 Most of